 There’s a generally accepted (often true) statement that your website is a reflection of your product.
 If your website is problematic, it’s assumed your product will follow suit.
 Fortunately, there’s an easy to follow formula that promises a professional and well-received website and product.

-An effective manufacturer’s website (“storefront”) has three key features:
+An effective manufacturer’s website (“storefront”) has same three key features mentioned earlier: An easy to use website, meaningful content and great tools.

 Great content.
 Having a well-presented website isn’t enough.
 You must pack it full of meaningful and engaging content.
 In a product manufacturer’s case, that means 2D and 3D models, BIM, CAD, submittals, sustainability information, and specs.